We don't spend winter inactive. Each day from mid-November to early February, we train after school in order to ensure success for the spring season.

 In order to attend Winter Conditioning, you must complete the following forms:

-A completed VHSL Pre-Participation Exam Form (you must use the VHSL form and have it completed after May 1, 2020, in order to be valid for the 2020-21 school year)
+Complete the VHSL Pre-Participation Exam Form.
+(You must use the VHSL form and have it completed after May 1, 2021, in order to be valid for the 2021-22 school year.)
+Mail it to TJHSST, c/o Heather Murphy, Head Athletic Trainer, 6560 Braddock Road, Alexandria, VA 22312.
+Do NOT email this form.

 What if I am playing a winter sport?